About Grand County Pet Pals

 - Providing Emergency Preparedness Kits for Pets.

-We gain support through memberships, general and memorial donations, grants, and donation boxes displayed at many Grand County businesses.
-In addition, we conduct fundraising events such as a biennial 3K fun run/walk, Pet Pictures with Santa, a nordic ski event and more, as we do not receive County, State or Federal funding.
+We gain support through general and memorial donations, grants, and donation boxes displayed at many Grand County businesses.
+In addition, we conduct fundraising events such as a biennial Doggie Dash fun run/walk, Pet Pictures with Santa, a Nordic ski event and more, as we do not receive County, State or Federal funding.

 About the Grand County Animal Shelter